zbalkan/zbalkan.github.io/_posts/2025-02-23-wazuh-sysmon-guidance.md

 | 29 | FileExecutableDetected ||||| [File](https://attack.mitre.org/datasources/DS0022/) |
 | 255 | Error || 61606 | sysmon_event_255 |||

 You can see that most of the Sysmon event IDs have a matching Wazuh rule ID that creates a group.
-These definitions can be found in the initial rule file on Sysmon, `0595-win-sysmon_rules.xml`.
+These definitions can be found in the primary rule file on Sysmon, `0595-win-sysmon_rules.xml`.
 Some newer events are not covered, so you may need custom rules if you want to benefit from them.
-You can find that some rules have better coverage with specific child rule files, showing the significance of detection, developed by the Wazuh team.
+You can find that some rules have better coverage with specific child rule files, showing the significance of detections, developed by the Wazuh team.

-Under the circumstances, you need to follow these if you want to make the most of your setup:
+Under the circumstances, you need to follow these steps if you want to make the most of your setup:

 - Pick your baseline
 - Exclude events covered by FIM